-On the next page, in figure 22, you can see the overall schematic of the system and how the geothermal well field is connected to the building loads.
+Below, in Figure 24, you can see the overall schematic of the system and how the geothermal well field is connected to the building loads.
 The system contains various common pipes that help to decouple the various aspects of the building's piping design as previously discussed.

-Figure 24: A schematic of the piping arrangement in the Gaige Building's proposed geothermal design

-Along with servicing heat pumps placed in each of the building spaces, the geothermal loop will also serve a larger capacity water source heat pump that will service the heating / cooling coil for the dedicated outdoor air unit.
+Figure 24: A schematic of the piping arrangement in the Gaige Building's proposed geothermal design also serve a larger capacity water source heat pump that will service the heating / cooling coil for the dedicated outdoor air unit.
 Also, with hot water demand for the building, a boiler will be provided to supply the hot water to the building.
 The boiler will also be sized to provide supplemental hot water to the heating coils, in case the geothermal system cannot fully meet the heating load.
 This design of having a backup boiler in the system was included in the energy model for the space, so it will also potentially supplement the water system as well during heating season.